-For more information on how to make a work accident claim for compensation, call Accident Claims UK to speak to an advisor about making a no win no fee claim for compensation.
+For more information on how to make a work accident claim for compensation, and the role in of the accident book report in proving your claim, call Accident Claims UK to speak to an advisor about making a no win no fee claim for compensation.

 If you’re wondering whether you could have grounds to make a compensation claim against your workplace, it might help to get an understanding of your rights as an employee.

 Our clients often ask us, “can I be sacked for having an accident at work?”
 If your employer sacked you because you had an accident at work, you could also be able to make a compensation claim against them for unfair dismissal, so it is unlikely that a reputable employer would take such action.
 Your employer should also have public liability insurance in case a personal injury claim is brought against them, so it is unlikely that you making a claim will encourage them to treat you differently.